-Do you suffer from dry, itchy skin during winter?
-Our Soothing DIY Dry Skin Balm recipe is full of nourishing and hydrating ingredients that soothe dry skin!
+Do you suffer from dry, itchy skin?
+Our Soothing DIY Dry Skin Balm recipe is full of moisturizing and hydrating ingredients that soothe dry skin!

-You can make your own salve at home with a combination of some good base ingredients that will help feed and nourish the skin, plus essential oils to help keep it happy and healthy.
+You can make your own dry skin salve at home with a combination of some good base ingredients that will help moisturize and nourish the skin, plus essential oils to make it smell great.

 This recipe calls for five essential oils that make a powerful salve.
-All of them are wonderful for the skin and will result in a fantastic scent, but more importantly, just what your skin needs when it is struggling.
+All of them make the skin feel wonderful and will result in a fantastic scent, but more importantly, just what your skin needs for nourishment.

 This dry skin balm has a firmer texture because of the high ratio of beeswax.
 If you’re looking for something a bit softer, try our Calendula Lavender Skin Salve.
 I find it’s easier for the kids to work with, but not as portable as this balm.